AT-Publishing/website/_ebf/2020-08-30-anticipated.md

 <em>Start with <a href="http://bit.ly/atnet-tv" rel="nofollow">TradingView FREE plan</a> and if you like it, upgrade on Black Friday.</em>

+#### Coinigy Black Friday 2020: Anticipated 75% Off on Yearly Plan

+Coinigy is a crypto charting and trading interface that also sells historical OHLP data.

+So far, they have never made a discount on the data services, but it is anticipated Black Friday 2019 will see them discounting their access to charting substantially.

+<b>Start with <a rel="nofollow" href="https://www.coinigy.com/?r=4bee056c">Coinigy 30 day free trial</a> and if you like the free tier, upgrade on Black Friday.</b>

 #### AirVPN Black Friday 2020: Anticipated 70+% Off on 3-year Plan

 AirVPN is a privacy-minded VPN provider that accepts Bitcoin payments (directly, without any intermediaries), DASH, LTC, Monero, PayPal and other means of payment.